ninetreats/hello-world/README.md

 The weather is warming.
 I hope to ride my mountain bike more now.

-Now it has turned for the worst.
+Now it has turned for the worse.
 There is even a chance of snow tomorrow.
 Lame.

+The canyons of Ding and Dang.
+Side by side in south-central Utah, are great for hiking.